mudox/home/content/post/theme-demo.md

 Quote break.

 > This is a very long line that will still be quoted properly when it wraps.
 Oh
 > boy let's keep writing to make sure this is long enough to actually wrap for
 > everyone.
 Oh, you can _put_ **Markdown** into a blockquote.
+>
+> This is a very long line that will still be quoted properly when it wraps.
+Oh
+> boy let's keep writing to make sure this is long enough to actually wrap for
+> everyone.
+Oh, you can _put_ **Markdown** into a blockquote.